Miniaturk

-For this post I wanted to update my knowledge as it was four years ago that I went to Istanbul Miniaturk park.
+For this post I wanted to update my knowledge as it was four years ago that I went to Istanbul Miniaturkpark.
 I have just looked at the Miniaturk website and I am quite intrigued now.
 The entrance fee is quoted as 5 pounds and then further down it says foreign visitors entrance fee 10 pounds.
 This was when the website was put through Google translator, if you look at it in Turkish, it still quotes more prices for foreign visitors.
-Someone please tell me that this is a typing error and they are not charging people more simply because they are foreigners!
+Someone please tell me that this is a typing error and Miniaturk are not charging people more simply because they are foreigners!

+Within the park sits 114 miniature models of famous buildings.
+Not all of them are buildings from Turkey, there are some buildings from other countries such as Greece.
 According to Wikipedia, Miniaturk park is the largest miniature park in the world and all models are built to a 1 /25th scale.
 Don’t go if the weather is bad as all the models are outdoors.
+There are restaurants on site and a souvenir shop however some people may consider the prices a bit steep

-Examples of models you will find at the Miniaturk Park in Istanbul. ( Remember there are 114 in total)
+( Remember there are 114 in total)

 - Adana Stone Bridge